isaacyakl/new-breed-shopify-theme/README.md

 ## To-Do

+-  Make social media icons open in new tab
 -  Add Pre-Order Release date tag
 -  Turn off Pre-Order if Pre-Order Release date tag is reached
 -  Expand search bar by default on desktop and make search bar more prominent